ticmyvom/computer_network_proj1/readme.txt

 # computer_network_proj1
 Using Trie (Prefix Tree) to perform longest prefix matching

+# From ECS 152A: Computer Network at UC Davis, California.

 #
 # IP2AS: This tool maps an IP address to an AS.
 It uses static table
 #        Address prefix to AS number collected from whois DB and BGP